 Why is this important to understand?

-Because when you are attempting to rephrase something — and the portion you highlighted does not contain enough context for Jarvis to create anything worthwhile — you'll understand why.
+Because when you are attempting to rephrase something — and the portion you highlighted does not contain enough context for Jasper to create anything worthwhile — you'll understand why.

-You may need to update the text to add some topic rich keywords to it first and then ask Jarvis to rephrase.
+You may need to update the text to add some topic-rich keywords to it first and then ask Jasper to rephrase.

 How They All Work in Concert

-And that's it that's all the context in Jarvis.
+And that's it that's all the context in Jasper.
 Now what you do is use a combination of compose, commands, and the menu tools to get the kind you want.

 Don't forget to use the context cut-off triple ***.
 When you need to isolate a command, or separate portions of text when using compose.